What is Employee Value Proposition (EVP)?

 What’s the difference between EVP and employer brand?

 This one often trips people up, comparing a company’s EVP to its brand.
-While they are connected, they are two different parts of the same ecosystem.
+They’re closely connected, but they’re not the same thing.

 Employee value propositions